rdnsx/CronServiceMon/README.md

 # RDNSX - WireGuard Setup Agent
-Script to install, setup, monitor and restart wireguard if its not running.
+Script to install, setup, monitor and restart WireGuard if its not running.

 # How to use